All Episodes

 We won't know until we get through it all.

-However, it actually frames our uh a nice way to frame our scenario planning to say that, well, look, we've had three out of eleven or three out of twenty, whatever we identify within the data set as having matured, having manifested the others were still in a progression, still out there to be seen, and so we await the other manifestation or not, and we tick them off and or say no, this one didn't happen.
+However, it actually frames a nice way to frame our scenario planning to say that, well, look, we've had three out of 11 or 3 out of 20, whatever we identify within the data set as having matured, having manifested, the others were still in a progression, still out there to be seen.

-And so we can make some projections here that okay, so it started showing up in January.
+And so we can make some projections here that, okay, so it started showing up in January, really out in October of 19.

-Because it didn't start manifesting in the West, started manifesting in China, and we are on sort of a counter, because within the data set here, which is extracted from this element, which would have moved over to our ever-present now, which is referenced as right here, and we're looking at this.
+It started manifesting in China, and we are on sort of a counter because within the data set here, which is extracted from this element, which would have moved over to our ever-present now, which is referenced as right here, and we're looking at this, within this set here, there were referential, there were temporal referential elements.

 So in other words, within the data set itself, it had language referencing how long certain events would take and would last and that sort of thing.

-So within this data set there for the sun disease, we're told that the sun disease appearance has three, it'll pass around the planet three times.
+So within this data set there for the sun disease, we're told that the sun disease appearance has three, it'll pass around the planet three times, so it has three waves.

-But it's actually the least in terms of uh potential impact and damage.
+The first wave is the most shocking, but it's actually the least in terms of potential impact and damage.

-And that's why it's worth fighting to get people to pay attention to derail some of these projected reactions to this forecast information.
+And that's why it's worth fighting to get people to pay attention to derail some of these projected reactions to this forecast information, which is all we're doing, right?

 We're just sort of monkeying about with time and how humans were forecast to react to certain events.

-In other words, you need not see a train derailed if you see a spike on the on the track and you're able to flip the spike out of the way before the train gets there.
+In other words, you need not see a train derailed if you see a spike on the track and you're able to flip the spike out of the way before the train gets there.

-You can alter the future, and in that sense, you might alter the future for everybody that was on the train and for everybody in the near nearby town because those giant tanks of chlorine dioxide would not uh break open and gas them all to death.
+And in that sense, you might alter the future for everybody that was on the train and for everybody in the nearby town because those giant tanks of chlorine dioxide would not break open and gas them all to death.

 So we've got one year, and it's the second half of that year that is the really terrible part.